gravitational/teleport/docs/4.3/kubernetes_ssh.md

 ## Deploy Inside Kubernetes as a pod

-Deploy Teleport Proxy service as a Kubernetes pod inside the Kubernetes cluster you want the proxy to have access to inside the Kubernetes cluster you want the proxy to have access to.
+Deploy Teleport Proxy service as a Kubernetes pod inside the Kubernetes cluster you want the proxy to have access to.

 ```yaml
 # snippet from /etc/teleport.yaml on the Teleport proxy service: